 PHI 314 – History of Philosophy IV: Early Modern – Required for majors

-PHI 315 - History of Philosophy V: Kant and the Nineteenth Century
+PHI 315 – History of Philosophy V: Kant and the 19th Century

-PHI 316 - History of Philosophy VI: Late Nineteenth and Early Twentieth Century
+PHI 316 – History of Philosophy VI: Late 19th and Early 20th Century

 PHI 325 – Existentialism and Phenomenology